jiasong18/Ant-Media-Server-Wiki/How-to-Setup-Ant-Media-Server-Clustering-on-Azure.md

 [![Image](images/azure/virtual-machine-4.png)](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/azure/virtual-machine-4.png)

-Select the antmedia-cluster-virtual-network that we created before as Virtual Network in this screen.
-Select the origin subnet as Network interface and click “Yes” for Use a load balancer choice.
-Select the application gateway that we created before and select origin as Backend pool then click the “Next: Scaling”.
+Select the **antmedia-cluster-virtual-network** that we created before as Virtual Network in this screen.
+Select the **origin subnet** as Network interface and click “**Yes**” for Use a load balancer choice.
+Select the application gateway that we created before and select **Origin** as Backend pool then click the "**Next: Scaling**"

 [![Image](images/azure/virtual-machine-5.png)](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/azure/virtual-machine-5.png)